On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Line operators in theories

 Gauge theories contain various loop operators.
-Even if theories with extended supersymmetry can admit loop operators on several closed paths, we shall focus on BPS Wilson loops supported on great circles, e.g. $S^1_\varphi$.
-The first example is perhaps the most well-known, namely the BPS Wilson loops whose generic expression is obtained by adding to the standard Wilson loop a coupling to the scalar in the vector multiplet
+Although theories with extended supersymmetry may admit loop operators on multiple closed paths, we shall focus on BPS Wilson loops supported on great circles, e.g. $S^1_\varphi$.
+The first example is perhaps the best known, namely the BPS Wilson loops whose generic expression is obtained by adding to the standard Wilson loop a coupling, parametrized by an arbitrary symmetric matrix $M_{\textup{Wilson}}^{\dot a\dot b}$, to the scalar $\Phi_{\dot a\dot b }$ in the vector multiplet

 where $R$ indicates a representation of the gauge group.
 Restricting the curve $\gamma$ to be $S^1_\varphi$ and requiring SUSY, we get a $\frac{1}{2}$--BPS Wilson loop, whose explicit form is

 It preserves $Q^{\ell+}_2$, $Q^{(\ell-)}_1$, $Q^{(r+)}_2$, and $Q^{(r-)}_1$, generating a $\mathfrak{su}(1|1)\oplus\mathfrak{su}(1|1)$ superalgebra.